octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/applicability.md

 deleted.
 This is a real strength for our Legacy bucket transitions — "remove from S; appears in L" is a single operator action.

-**Conflict state.** Cocoindex does not model "conflict" as a first-class state.
-Two simultaneous writers to the same target system on overlapping component paths would race; LMDB's single-writer transaction model serialises *one* cocoindex process, but two cocoindex processes pointed at the same target collide at the target's level.
-Our deployment must treat the cocoindex process as the **single writer** for each target + component-path subtree.
+**Conflict state.** CocoIndex does not model "conflict" as a first-class state.
+Two simultaneous writers to the same target system on overlapping component paths would race; LMDB's single-writer transaction model serialises *one* CocoIndex process, but two CocoIndex processes pointed at the same target collide at the target's level.
+Our deployment must treat the CocoIndex process as the **single writer** for each target + component-path subtree.

 ---